Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps

 \section{Acknowledgments}

 The authors gratefully acknowledge the many helpful ideas and suggestions of Joan Porti during the preparation of the paper.
-They also wish to express their thanks to C. Blanchet and V. Maillot for several helpful comments.
-Our thanks also go to T. Morifuji and K. Murasugi for giving us helpful information and comments regarding this work.
-The first author (J.D.) is supported by the {European Community} with Marie Curie Intra--European Fellowship (MEIF--CT--2006--025316).
+They also wish to express their thanks to C.~Blanchet and V.~Maillot for several helpful comments.
+Our thanks also go to T.~Morifuji, K.~Murasugi and S.~Friedl for giving us helpful informations and comments regarding this work.
 The paper was conceived during J.D. visited the CRM.
 He thanks the CRM for hospitality.
-The second author (Y.Y.) is partially supported by the GCOE program at Graduate School of Mathematical Sciences, University of Tokyo.
+The first author (J.D.) is partially supported by the French ANR project ANR-08-JCJC-0114-01.The second author (Y.Y.) is partially supported by the GCOE program at Graduate School of Mathematical Sciences, University of Tokyo.
 Y.Y. visited CRM and IMJ while writing the paper.
 He thanks CRM and IMJ for their hospitality.